The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 Key screen industry workers currently included in the Bill are arranged under Occupational Groups.
 The Bill allows collective contracts to be negotiated for the following occupations:

 The collective bargaining process takes place on two levels: the occupational level and the enterprise level.
-The process will be lengthy and expensive, and therefore it will take time for Spada to get prepared to register as an engager organisation.
-Spada will be consulting widely throughout the process, and will be holding online and in-person meetings to help members understand the SIWB and keep up to date with any activity in this area, and we encourage you to attend these sessions whenever possible.
+The process will be lengthy and expensive, and it will take time for Spada to prepare.

-When the collective bargaining process begins Spada will negotiate with the other worker organisations to set minimum terms for contractors' work (ie pay, breaks, public holidays, hours of work, availability for work, termination - and other terms which may be specific to the worker organisation).
+When the collective bargaining process begins Spada's role would be to negotiate with the other worker organisations to set minimum terms for contractors' work (ie pay, breaks, public holidays, hours of work, availability for work, termination - and other terms which may be specific to the worker organisation).

 There are three types of contracts covered by the Bill: